Neurodivergent-affirming therapy for those who think fast and sense deeply.

 What Somatic Therapy Looks Like in Session

 Somatic and Brainspotting sessions are collaborative, paced, and grounded in attunement.
-We may:

 -